LuckYang1/abaqus_language_switch/README_EN.md

 ## Introduction

 This is a simple tool for switching the Abaqus interface language (Chinese/English) without modifying system regional settings, providing a quick and convenient solution.

+## Download

+You can obtain this tool in the following ways:

+- **[Download the compiled executable](https://github.com/LuckYang1/abaqus_language_switch/releases/latest)** - Run directly without Python environment
+- Or follow the instructions below to get the source code and run/compile it yourself

 ## Getting the Code